raineorshine/creatable/README.md

-Create DOM Elements with nestable arrays that reflect the structure of HTML.
+Create DOM Elements with nestable arrays that reflect the structure of HTML:

 ```javascript
 document.body.appendChild(create(